ezpaarse-project/ezpaarse/doc/metadata-enrichment.md

 ## Configuring crossref middleware call ##

-The crossref middleware use the doi found in the ECs to request metadatas
+The crossref middleware use the doi found in the ECs to request metadatas using the [node-crossref](https://www.npmjs.com/package/meta-doi) module.

 ### Headers ###
 **crossref-Enrich** : set to `true` to enable crossref enrichment.
 Enable by default.